gabriel/NAChloride/README.md

 }];

 // After the block executes, secureData is read-only.
 You can set it to no access (or read/write).
-// If you set it to no access this and call secureData.bytes, it will SIGABRT.
+// If you set it to no access and secureData.bytes is accessed, it will SIGABRT.
+For example,
-// secureData.protection = NASecureDataProtectionNoAccess; // or NASecureDataProtectionReadWrite
+// secureData.protection = NASecureDataProtectionNoAccess;

-return secureData;
 ```

 Some classes like NASecretBox, NABox and NAAEAD have an option to enable secureMemory (on decrypt).